home-assistant-libs/pyevilgenius/README.md

 ## Contribution guidelines

-Object hierarchy and property/method names should match the EAGLE-200 API.
+Object hierarchy and property/method names should match the Evil Genius Device APIs.